radha-2006/CT-Internship/README.md

 •	Task 6: Owner role already covers Reader/Contributor; assigned Storage Blob Data Contributor to ADF's managed identity for storage access
 •	Mini Project: Fully satisfied by the same pipeline — CSV copied end-to-end with metadata validated

+WEEK-5:
+Summary:
+-> Set up PySpark 3.5.1 with Java 11 on Google Colab, created a SparkSession and loaded a 1000-row dataset with 13 columns.
+-> Learned how Spark solves MapReduce limitations like disk I/O, no caching and high latency using in-memory processing and DAG execution.
+-> Simulated ML training with cache() showing only the first iteration reads from disk and the rest read from RAM.
+-> Removed duplicates using dropDuplicates() on specific columns and verified row counts before and after.
+-> Handled nulls using na.drop() to delete rows and na.fill() to replace with defaults, knowing both give different aggregation results.
+-> Chained filter(), groupBy() and agg() to compute avg, min, max and stddev across categories in a single pass.
+-> Understood that DataFrames are immutable so every transformation returns a new DataFrame and must be reassigned.
+-> Learned that wide transformations like groupBy() and join() trigger a Shuffle moving data across the network between executors.
+-> Compared inferSchema=True vs explicit schema, saw silent null risks with mixed dates and cast a string column to TimestampType.
+-> Built a full pipeline removing duplicates, filling null prices with 0 and grouping by store_id, giving a grand total revenue of $709,924.32.